Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Introduction

 The approach used in \cite{FedrizziFlandoli} is based on a Zvonkin-type transformation \cite{Zvonkin74} and estimates of solutions of an associated backward parabolic PDE.
-We also mention the recent related works \cite{FedrizziFlandoli1}, \cite{Fedrizzi} and \cite {Attanasio}.
-For an overview of this topic the reader may also consult the book \cite{Flandoli}.\footnote{ After completing the preparation of this article, personal communication with F. Flandoli indicated work in preparation with E. Fedrizzi \cite {FedrizziFlandoli0} on similar issues regarding the regularity of stochastic flows for SDE's, using a different approach.} In this connection, it should be noted that our method for constructing a stochastic flow for the SDE (\ref{SDE}) is heavily dependent on Malliavin calculus ideas together with some difficult probabilistic estimates (cf. \cite{PMNPZ}).
+We also mention the recent related works \cite{FedrizziFlandoli1,Fedrizzi} and \cite {Attanasio}.
+For an overview of this topic, the reader may also consult the book \cite{Flandoli}. .2pt\footnote{ After completing the preparation of this article, personal communication with Flandoli indicated work in preparation with Fedrizzi \cite {FedrizziFlandoli0} on similar issues regarding the regularity of stochastic flows for SDEs, using a different approach.} In this connection, it should be noted that our method for constructing a stochastic flow for the SDE (\ref{SDE}) is heavily dependent on Malliavin calculus ideas together with some difficult probabilistic estimates (cf.~\cite{PMNPZ}).

-Our paper is organized as follows: In Section, 2 we introduce basic definitions and notations and provide some auxiliary results that are needed to prove the existence of a Sobolev differentiable stochastic flow for the SDE (\ref{SDE}).
-See Theorem \ref{MainTheorem} and Corollary \ref {CorollaryAut} in Section 2.
-We also briefly discuss a specific extension of this result to SDE's with multiplicative noise.
-In Section 3 we give an application of our approach to the construction of a unique Sobolev differentiable solution to the (Stratonovich) stochastic transport equation (4).
-Ideas developed in Section 2 are used in Section 4 to show the existence and regularity of a deterministic flow for the one-dimensional ODE (\ref{ODE}).
+Our paper is organized as follows: in Section~\ref{sec2} we introduce basic definitions and notations and provide some auxiliary results that are needed to prove the existence of a Sobolev differentiable stochastic flow for the SDE (\ref{SDE}).
+See Theorem~\ref{MainTheorem} and Corollary \ref{CorollaryAut} in Section~\ref{sec2}.
+We also briefly discuss a specific extension of this result to SDEs with multiplicative noise.
+In Section~\ref{sec3}, we give an application of our approach to the construction of a unique Sobolev differentiable solution to the (Stratonovich) stochastic transport equation (\ref{StratTr}).
+The \hyperref[sec4]{Appendix} specifies the relative compactness criterion of DaPrato, Malliavin and Nualart that is central to the construction of the Sobolev flow \cite{DaPratoMalliavinNualart}.

-\section{Existence of a Sobolev Differentiable Stochastic Flow\}
+\section{Existence of a Sobolev differentiable stochastic flow}

-Throughout this paper we denote by $ B_{t}=(B_{t}^{(1)},...,B_{t}^{(d)}), \, t \in \mathbb{R},$ $d-$dimensional Brownian motion on the complete Wiener space $(\Omega ,\mathcal{F},\mu )$ where $\Omega :=C(\mathbb{R};\mathbb{R}^{d})$ is given the compact open topology and $\mathcal{F}$ is its $\mu$-completed Borel $\sigma$-field with respect to Wiener measure $\mu$.
+Throughout this paper, we denote by $ B_{t}=(B_{t}^{(1)},\ldots,B_{t}^{(d)}), t \in\mathbb{R}$, $d$-dimensional Brownian motion on the complete Wiener space $(\Omega,\mathcal{F},\mu)$ where $\Omega:=C(\mathbb{R};\mathbb{R}^{d})$ is given the compact open topology and $\mathcal{F}$ is its $\mu$-completed Borel $\sigma$-field with respect to Wiener measure $\mu$.

-In order to describe the cocycle associated with the stochastic flow of our SDE, we define the $\mu$-preserving (ergodic) Wiener shift $\theta (t,\cdot): \Omega \to \Omega$ by
+In order to describe the cocycle associated with the stochastic flow of our SDE, we define the $\mu$-preserving (ergodic) Wiener shift $\theta (t,\cdot)\dvtx \Omega\to\Omega$ by